Spice Cake with Maple Syrup Cream Cheese Icing

 Cinnamon - supports sugar and carbohydrate metabolism

 As with all things, including spices, more is not necessarily better, even if it is good for you.
 Ayurveda pays close attention to the therapeutic value of spices and food with the understanding of their gross and subtle qualities.
 According to Ayurveda, food (ahara) is the first of three sub-pillars.
-Rest (nidra) and right action in thought, word and deed (brahmacharya) are the other two.
+Rest (nidra) and following the laws of nature (brahmacharya) are the other two.
 They function as a hierarchy.
 Food influences quality of sleep, and quality of sleep affects our mind and actions.
-Spices tie in with food, as they derive from plants, and each have their own unique therapeutic properties, as modern science is discovering.

 Ayurveda & Baking